alexeilebedev/openacr/txt/amc.md

 both for integer and string values; presence masks; big-endian fields;
-sort functions on custom fields; incremental group-by indexes; tracking of pointers with automatic cascade delete; protection against linear scanning when deleting elements; scheduling constructs (for real-time modules); cycle accounting ('traces').
+sort functions on custom fields; incremental group-by indexes; tracking of pointers with automatic cascade delete; protection against linear scanning when deleting elements of singly linked lists; scheduling constructs (for real-time modules); cycle accounting ('traces').
 Generation of C++ symbols from ssimfile columns; Statically loaded tables; Subprocess invocation;
 Asynchronous I/O. Bitsets on top of any array type.
 Char sets;
 Fixed string types (Pascal strings, Left-padded strings, Right-padded strings, Fixed-length strings with numeric conversion); Scaled decimal types;
+Bidirectional mappings between enumerated types;
 Dispatches (any group of ctypes), whether sharing a common header with a type field, or not.
 Printing, reading, calling dispatches given both binary and text input.
-Uniform cursor (iterator) interfaces for bheap, hash, tree, array, lines, files in directory, and more.
+Uniform cursor (iterator) interfaces for bheap, hash, tree, array, lines, files in directory, messages in a memory region, and more.

 For each program, these things are generated in-place and from scratch, and can be iteratively customized.